rburkman777/Burkman-Data-Science-Portfolio/README.md

 ### Project Overview

 This notebook highlights how to clean data.
 We take a dataset about olympic medalists that begins as quite messy and use a variety of functions to tidy it up.
 This makes it much easier to complete a variety of tasks with it, including producing visualizations.
 This application demonstrates my skills with data tidying, data organization, python, Jupyer notebooks, and data analysis.
+The application will also serve as a helpful guide for those interested in learning more about how python can be employed to tidy data.

 Picture: Below is a graph showing the frequency of male and female participation across sports at the Olympics